Earth-1218/laravel-livewire/README.md

 - [Environment Variables](#environment-variables)
 - [Installation](#installation)

-## ✨ Introduction
+## Introduction

 Laravel Livewire is a powerful Laravel package that allows you to build interactive and dynamic user interfaces using server-side logic.
 It eliminates the need for extensive JavaScript code, making it an excellent choice for developers who prefer to work primarily with PHP and Laravel.

-## ✨ Features
+## Features

 - **CRUD Operations:** Demonstrates basic CRUD operations using Laravel Livewire.
 - **Eloquent Integration:** Leverages Laravel's Eloquent ORM for database interactions.
 - **Blade Templating:** Integrates seamlessly with Laravel's Blade templating engine.
 - **Reactive Components:** Utilizes reactive components for real-time updates without extensive JavaScript.

-## 🔧 Environment Variables
+## Environment Variables

-You need to change below following environment variables to your .env file
+You need to change below following environment variables to your .env file according to your database setup

 `DB_HOST`